Space for Cycling

 Sheffield needs to install segregated cycle paths on major streets with fast and/or high volumes of traffic.
 Major junctions that leave cyclists vulnerable should be redesigned.

 Every child in Sheffield should be able to safely walk or cycle to school or college.
-SCC has trained 1000s of primary schoolchildren to cycle safely on the road.
-But they won’t do it because their parents think the roads are unsafe and schools have inadequate safe & secure bike storage.
-More children cycling to school would reduce traffic congestion, improve air quality, raise youngsters’ levels of health and well being, and ensure that young people learn good road sense.
+SCC has trained 1000s of schoolchildren to cycle safely on the road.
+But they won’t do it because: parents think the roads are unsafe; schools have inadequate safe & secure bike storage.
+Cycling to school or college should be safe and secure; bike storage should be available.
+This will reduce traffic congestion, improve air quality, raise youngsters’ levels of health and well being, and ensure that young people learn good road sense and have autonomy to move around without them, or their parents, being fearful.

-Sheffield needs a clearly signed and maintained Strategic Cycle Network with direct routes to encourage and support much more cycling to, in and out, and around the city centre and suburban centres, eg Hillsborough, Bradway, Darnall.
+Sheffield needs a coherent cycle network with direct routes to encourage and support much more cycling to, in and out, and around the city centre and suburban centres, eg Hillsborough, Bradway, Darnall.
+The network needs to be clearly signed and properly cleaned & maintained; it would have a positive benefit to cost ratio.

 What can you do?

-Discuss it on our email list, with your friends, colleagues and family
+Comment on it this website, discuss it with your friends, colleagues and family

 Over to you!